Your BMI is 41

 Morbidly obese patients with a BMI of 40 and over are ideal candidates for sleeve gastrectomy.
 The total excess body weight patients will lose in time after the procedure is approximately 66%.
 During the procedure, the surgeon creates a smaller stomach pouch, which will limit the amount of food that can be eaten at one time.
 Patients will feel full sooner and stay full longer.

 The gastric sleeve does not significantly affect normal digestion and absorption, as food passes through the digestive tract in the usual order.
 It is highly important to keep appointments with the medical team, follow the recommended eating plan, and be physically active in order to reach your weight goal and avoid adding weight back.

-It is a well-known fact that it is easier to prevent weight gaining than losing preexisting weight.
+It is a well-known fact that it is easier to prevent weight gaining than to lose preexisting weight.
 When you find yourself in the position where you need to lose weight, your exercise routine should include moderately intense activity.
-For an effective and steady weight loss, it is recommended that you exercise anywhere between 30 and 60 minutes daily, with a days rest inbetween if needed.
+For an effective and steady weight loss, it is recommended that you exercise anywhere between 30 and 60 minutes daily, with a day’s rest in-between if needed.
 Daily routine should include strength training and cardio workouts and it should end with stretching exercises to ensure joint health and mobility.